jamro/jsbattle/packages/jsbattle-docs/docs/manual/consts.md

 Bullet Speed        | 4                    |
 Gun Reloading Time  | 70*power             | power is a value between 0.1 and 1
-Gun Turning Speed   | 3°                   | in degrees per simulation step Hit Enemy Damage    | 0.2                  | damage received when colliding with another tank Hit Wall Damage     | 0.2                  | damage received when colliding with a wall Initial Energy      | 100                  |
+Gun Turning Speed   | 3°                   | in degrees per simulation step Gun Length          | 25                   | length of the gun (from the center of the tank to end of the barrel) Hit Enemy Damage    | 0.2                  | damage received when colliding with another tank Hit Wall Damage     | 0.2                  | damage received when colliding with a wall Initial Energy      | 100                  |